projectodd/openwhisk-katacoda/5-packages/03-parameters.md

 }
 ```

-As you can see, without those other two parameters, the output becomes unintelligible.
-Now we can those defaults to the package.
-It looks essentially the same except we're going to update the package and not the Action itself:
+As you can see, without those other two parameters the output becomes unintelligible.
+Now we can add those defaults to the package.
+It
+looks essentially the same except we're going to update the package and not the Action itself:

 ``wsk -i package update conversions --param target C --param scale F``{{execute}}